breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 The third one wires the `accumulator` input to the `context` template placeholder, so that the history we accumulated with the `append` node shows up in the template.

-There's also a little trick here in how we configure the `textTemplate` node.
-See how we pass an object with a single property `context` as the second argument to the `textTemplate` constructor?
+There's also a little trick here in how we configure the `promptTemplate` node.
+See how we pass an object with a single property `context` as the second argument to the `promptTemplate` constructor?
 This is how we provide the inital value for the `context` palceholder.
 When this node is visited the first time, it won't yet have any of the conversation history, so we'll need something (an empty string in this case) to put into the placeholder.

 Alright!
 Do we have everything we need?